-It is clear that the required safeguard instruments (e.g. ESMPs and/or RAPs) for the program activities need to be prepared, reviewed and approved, and environmental and social clearance should be issued by the OEFCCA or Woreda Office of Environment, Forest and Climate Change (depending on the environmental and social concern of each program activity as stated in Chapter 5).
+It is clear that the required safeguard instruments (e.g. ESMPs and/or RAPs) for the program activities need to be prepared, reviewed and approved, and environmental and social clearance should be issued by Oromia Bureau of Rural Land and Environment Protection or Woreda Office of Rural Land and Environmental Protection (depending on the environmental and social concern of each program activity as stated in Chapter 5).
 Based on the clearance provided for the implementation of the program activities, the relevant implementing agencies (either at Woreda or regional or both levels) of the program activities are the main responsible bodies to implement and ensure the implementation of the mitigation measures identified and planned in the approved safeguards instruments.

-More specifically, depending on the nature of the approved program activities, OFWE and concerned sector bureaus (such as the Oromia BoA, BoRL, etc.) will implement and coordinate activities (along with the recommended mitigation measures) on-the-ground through their woreda offices and kebele development agents.
-The OFLP Safeguards Coordinators will closely work with OFLP lead Facilitators and respective Zonal EIA experts to ensure that environmental and social safeguards are implemented as per the OFLP environmental and social safeguards instruments.
-They will oversee the safeguards work of the Woreda OFLP Coordinators.
-Besides facilitating overall planning, implementation and monitoring of OFLP at woreda level to ensure harmonization and integration of activities, OFLP woreda coordinators will also serve as the woreda-level Safeguards Focal Persons of the OFLP to ensure safeguards implementation and compliance at community levels.
-Their safeguards work will be overseen by the OFLP Safeguards Coordinators.
+More specifically, depending on the nature of the approved program activities, OFWE and concerned sector bureaus (such as the Oromia BoA, BoRLEP, etc.) would implement and coordinate activities (along with the recommended mitigation measures) on-the-ground through their woreda offices and kebele development agents.
+OFLP Safeguards Coordinators would closely work with OFLP lead Facilitators and respective Zonal EIA experts to ensure that environmental and social safeguards are implemented as per the OFLP environmental and social safeguards instruments.
+They would oversee the safeguards work of the Woreda OFLP Coordinators.
+Besides facilitating overall planning, implementation and monitoring of OFLP at woreda level to ensure harmonization and integration of activities, OFLP woreda coordinators would also serve as the woreda-level Safeguards Focal Persons of the OFLP to ensure safeguards implementation and compliance at community levels.
+Their safeguards work would be overseen by the OFLP Safeguards Coordinators.

 At the woreda level, Woreda Administrators together with a combination of woreda LUPT and sector experts and development agents under them, already implement a range of sector programs and operations.
 This is a great asset for OFLP implementation.
-Further, OFLP Woreda Coordinators - to be appointed - will be hosted by selected woreda offices of OEFCCA will: (i) reinforce woreda capacity to coordinate the implementation of projects and operations; (ii) lead implementation of activities directly funded by OFLP financing; and (iii) support safeguards management.
+Further, OFLP Woreda Coordinators hosted by OFWE district offices would: (i) reinforce woreda capacity to coordinate the implementation of projects and operations; (ii) lead implementation of activities directly funded by OFLP financing; and (iii) support safeguards management.
 OFLP Lead Facilitators, hosted by OFWE Branch Office, would facilitate OFLP works to ensure that work on-the-ground is going well.
-Please see Section 2.2 for detail information on the stakeholders' roles and responsibilities at different administrator levels.
+Please see Annex 3A of the OFLP for detail information on the stakeholders' roles and responsibilities at different administrator levels.

 At the grass root level, mitigation measures will be implemented by the community and/or other grass root level implementers (such as private sector and NGOs) and closely supervised by the kebele development agents (DAs).
-With the support from the Woreda LUPT/experts, OFLP Woreda Coordinators, and OFLP safeguards coordinators, the DAs will be responsible for the effective implementation of the mitigation measures at any stage of the Program activities operation (at the beginning, in the middle or at the end) as specified in the management plan.
+With the support from the Woreda LUPT/experts, OFLP Woreda Coordinators, and OFLP safeguards coordinators, the Das will be responsible for the effective implementation of the mitigation measures at any stage of the Program activities operation (at the beginning, in the middle or at the end) as specified in the management plan.
 OFLP safeguards coordinators in cooperation with Woreda LUPT, OFLP Woreda Coordinators and others will monitor the implementation of mitigation measures as per the environmental and social management plan.